-The International COVID-19 Data Alliance (ICODA) exists to enable and accelerate responsible research.
-At its heart is the “Workbench” – a new data platform, provided by our alliance partner Aridhia Informatics that allows researchers to discover, access and analyse global multi-dimensional datasets while respecting confidentiality and privacy.
-The Workbench brings together a combination of tools and processes and can connect to regional or national data infrastructures used by ICODA members.
+The International COVID-19 Data Alliance (ICODA) was convened to enable and accelerate responsible research.
+At its heart, the “Workbench” – a new data platform, provided by our alliance partner Aridhia Informatics allowed researchers to discover, access and analyse global multi-dimensional datasets while respecting confidentiality and privacy.
+The Workbench brought together a combination of tools and processes, able connect to regional or national data infrastructures used by ICODA members.

-The platform will consolidate data and metadata from projects and federated repositories around the world to allow our driver project teams to work collectively on a focused research question.
-Data access and use is subject to rigorous data governance processes, based on the five safes framework.
+Our platform brought together data and metadata from projects and federated repositories around the world to allow our driver project teams to work collectively on focused research questions.
+Data access and use was subject to rigorous data governance processes, based on the five safes framework.
 As the ICODA initiative concluded in October 2022, the metadata made available via our ICODA Gateway is now available as a collection on HDR’s Innovation Gateway, such that researchers outside our driver projects can continue to apply for access.

-For researchers, ICODA and the Workbench, offer a unique combination of features – direct, controlled and federated access to curated datasets and to the most advanced analytical tools.
-All of these are being developed and tested using our “Driver Projects” – exemplar studies where ICODA is working in close partnership with data contributors and the research community to enable research into the questions they care about.
+For researchers, ICODA and the Workbench, provided a unique combination of features – direct, controlled and federated access to curated datasets and to the most advanced analytical tools.
+All of these were developed and tested using our “Driver Projects” – exemplar studies where ICODA is worked in close partnership with data contributors and the research community to enable research into the questions they cared about.

-Access to the Workbench is provided free of charge to researchers affiliated with ICODA Driver Projects once they were accredited and their project proposals approved.
-It is accessible to researchers from all parts of the world and we are particularly keen to welcome researchers from Low- and Middle- Income Countries (LMICs).
+Access to the Workbench was provided free of charge to researchers affiliated with ICODA Driver Projects once they were accredited and their project proposals approved.
+It was accessible to researchers from all parts of the world and we particularly welcomed researchers from Low- and Middle- Income Countries (LMICs).

-The Workbench is not just a place to access datasets.
-It will also act as a hub for the global research and innovation community, with access to expertise, training and support available – all with the aim of advancing our vision to support the global research response to COVID-19.
+The Workbench was not just a place to access datasets.
+It acted as a hub for the global research and innovation community, with access to expertise, training and support available – all with the aim of advancing our vision to support the global research response to COVID-19.

 "The Workbench adopts an ecosystem approach, supporting open science to tackle COVID-19.
 This means we want to enable people to form dedicated teams, bring data, code, expertise, and have freedom to operate within the domain of their driver project.
 And we want to do this while ensuring appropriate use and governance of the data.”